genomicsengland/SNP_models/ServiceDescription.md

 - The service will produce routine reports indicating which sequenced samples are awaiting SNP checks

-### Phase 2 - Users bulk upload VCFs through standard messaging and results are made available in the right documents
+### Phase 2 - Users bulk upload VCFs through standard messaging and results are made available in the right documents (requires LIMS integration)
 - Agreed list of SNPs is directly downloadable from interpretation portal and programmatically.
 - GLH creates a VCF that can be multi-sample
 - GLH submits genotypes to NGIS via standard messaging